 - UNIDATA and GEMPAK data retrieval and display systems

 - Portable atmospheric sensors and computers

-A Dodge Ram crew cab, used during summer storm chases, is outfitted with a variety of atmospheric instrumentation.
+A Dodge Ram crew cab, used during summer storm field study, is outfitted with a variety of atmospheric instrumentation.
 In addition, mobile instrumentation can be transported for pre-storm field study.

 A 1 MW 5-cm simultaneous dual-polarization Doppler radar, located on the west side of campus, is used for student research and coursework.